DominicSimone/custom-comfyui-nodes/README.md

 Allows for more dynamic prompting using curly braces.
 Nesting is supported.
 At the moment of writing this README I realize that surrounding whitespace is never stripped, keep that in mind as it may give unexpected results when assigning to names containing whitespace.

 #### Unweighted choices
+The random engine is seeded by an input to this node, so you can achieve consistent choices for the same image by passing in the same seed to both this node and the KSampler node.
 ```
 {Mana|health|stamina} potion sitting on a {desk|table|bookshelf}
 ->